admiralorbiter/azul-analysis-tool/docs/STATUS.md

 **Status**: **Production Ready** 🚀

 The toolkit is fully functional for competitive Azul analysis and research.
-All core features are complete and tested, including the newly completed Game Theory integration with real algorithms and comprehensive UI integration.
+All core features are complete and tested, including the newly completed Game Theory integration and Move Quality Assessment with real data integration and alternative move analysis.
 The system now provides an excellent user experience with modern design and intuitive navigation.